Ancient graves in Wahi Pandhi

 The Ancient Graves are situated near Wahi Pandhi, Johi tehsil, Dadu District, Sindh, Pakistan, on the top of the hills near foothills of Kirthar Mountains Range.
 These columned graves are constructed with large slabs of stone on ground surface.
 The graves are open from northern and southern sides.
 The western and eastern sides of graves are constructed with stone slabs and also the graves are covered from upper side with slabs.
-The carpse were placed on ground surface in the graves.
+The corpse were placed on ground surface in the graves.
 The bones can be observed in columned graves on ground surfaces in graves.
 Due to inscribed word "Behdin" on stone of one grave, it is believed that these ancient graves belonged to Zoroastrians.
 The word behdin means the good religion which is related to Zoroastrianism.